Outstanding Paper Award

 To recognize outstanding achievement, this award is presented to the best paper submitted by a professional to the NCFR Annual Conference through the Religion, Spirituality, and Family (RSF) Section.

-The award includes a cash prize and a plaque.
-It is presented to the winner at the Religion, Spirituality, and Family Section annual meeting held at the NCFR Annual Conference.
+The award includes a $200 cash prize and a plaque.
+It is presented to the recipient at the Religion, Spirituality, and Family Section annual meeting held at the NCFR Annual Conference.

 The nominee should: